sandavie/Administration-and-Infrastructure-Lab/03-Active-Directory-Management/README.md

 ## 📁 File Permissions

 - A folder `data` was created and access to this folder was given to users that are members of the group `IT Staff`
-- Their specific permissions were configured as well.
+- The specific permissions were configured as well

 ![Permissions](../05-Screenshots/03-Active-Directory-Management/07-permissions.png)